Shedding light on the truth

 • We become involved in a case ONLY at the invitation of the department with investigative jurisdiction.

-• We do not take over investigations from law enforcement.
+• We do not control investigations or take over investigations from law enforcement.

 • We do not charge for our assistance and we do not seek credit for our work.

-• We work only with the investigating agents and officers, offering suggestions and guidance to help them solve their cases.
+• We work only with the investigating agents and officers, offering suggestions and guidance to help them advance their investigations so that they can solve their cases.

 Therefore, if you are a friend or family member of someone who has been murdered and you are seeking help in moving an active investigation or reviving a dormant one, you should NOT contact the Vidocq Society directly.
 We have found some success in the past if a family member of a victim approaches the department with jurisdiction, advises them of our mission and requests that they contact the Vidocq Society.